mvdwetering/yamaha_ynca/README.md

 ## Presets

-Presets can be activated and stored with the integration for several inputsources.
-The most obvious input that support presets is the radio inputs like AM/FM or DAB tuner.
-Inputs that support presets are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, Tuner and USB.
+Presets can be activated and stored with the integration for some inputsources.
+The AM/FM or DAB radio input seems to work for all models.
+Other inputs only work on some models, probably older ones from before 2012.
+These input are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR and USB.

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` action.
 When selecting a preset, the receiver will turn on and switch input if needed.